enriquecs095/terraform-aws-multi-region-infrastructure/README.md

 ## 1. Create a bucket

-Run the following command and change the parameter "bucket_name" for the name of the bucket you want to create:
+Run the following command and change the parameter "bucket-name" for the name of the bucket you want to create:

-    aws s3api create-bucket --bucket bucket_name
+    aws s3api create-bucket --bucket bucket-name

 ## 2. Terraform init